hjain2003/Travel_Blog/README.md

 # Travel_Blog
-A web-app to post your travel diaries made using MERN
+A MERN application to post your travel diaries